112-2-dataScience/finalproject-group4/README.md

   min_child_weight = c(1, 3)
 )
 ```
-* What is a null model for comparison?
-Random Guess
+* What is a null model for comparison? logistic regression on full model

 ### results
 * What is your performance?